mggg/GerryChain/docs/user/quickstart.rst

         total_steps=1000
     )

-For more information on the parameters we passed, see :mod:`the documentation <gerrychain.chain>`.
+For more information on the parameters we passed, see the :ref:`api`.

 Now we're ready to actually run the chain.
 The GerryChain :class:`~gerrychain.MarkovChain` is an iterator that yields each state in the ensemble as it is created.
 This lets the user loop over